 - High school diploma or Equivalent.

 - Valid driver’s license.

-- Deep electrical system, power generation, blueprints and maintenance and repair knowledge.
+- Basic system, power generation, blueprints and maintenance and repair knowledge.

 Note: Electrical apprentices who completed the DMAC Electrical Certification & Training program must have at least 12,000 hours of supervised work experience before becoming a State Licensed Journeyman.

 Once you complete your 12,000 working hours under a licensed Journeyman or Electrical contractor, submit the completed Journeyman Electrician License Application to your local licensing office along with the registration fee, a copy of your driver’s license and proof of working/employment hours.
 Notarized employment references must be included with your application to verify that you’ve met the work experience requirements.

 Schedule your Journeyman Electrician Exam appointment by contacting your county’s contractor licensing office upon receiving confirmation of your application approval.
 Most state exams are administered in an open book format , consists of 80 questions that must be completed within three hours.
 Exam topics include items such as general electrical knowledge, wiring methods and materials, equipment and communication systems.
 Applicants must receive a score of at least 75 percent to pass the exam and receive their license.

 “Become the best Electrical technician you can be and enroll today!“